-Generally, they cannot ride the bus with you, go to class with you, go to dinner with you, or otherwise spend any time with you while you are actively participating with your group or program.
+Finally, guests are not permitted during Education Abroad programming.
+They cannot ride the bus with you, go to class with you, go to dinner with you, or otherwise spend any time with you while you are actively participating with your group or program.
+If you have any questions or concerns, please discuss this with your Program Leader or Education Abroad Advisor before you make any plans.